megymj/TIL/Software Engineering/Ch2. Software Processes.md

   - Managers need regular deliverables to measure progress.
   - If systems are developed quickly, it is not cost-effective to produce documents that reflect every version of the system.
-- System structure tends to degrade as new increments are added_._
+- System structure tends to degrade as new increments are added
   - Unless time and money is spent on `refactoring` to improve the software, regular change tends to corrupt its structure.
   - Incorporating further software changes becomes increasingly